Understanding chat routing

 Chats from returning visitors are an exception to this rule.
 They go to the agent that previously chatted with the visitor if this agent is accepting chats.

 Chat will be automatically transferred to another available agent if the first assignee doesn’t respond for some time.
-This time period can be adjusted in inactivity timeouts section in Team and Enterprise plans.
-For Starter and Regular this timeout is set to 3 minutes and cannot be customized.
+This time period can be adjusted in inactivity timeouts section in Team and Business plans.
+For Starter this timeout is set to 3 minutes and cannot be customized.